JakeFlasher/stackedit-app-data/testing.md

 Using the corrected algorithm for finding **global stable load instructions (GSL)** during simulation execution, we found that **GSL has very little impact on both IPC (5%) and cache miss (3.2%) measurement** and will **boost simulation speed by ~125%** if removed without a big loss on overall performance metrics.
 # From Coincidences
-Though in simulation, global stable loads may have nothing to do with specifid
+Though in simulation, global stable loads may have nothing to do with specific peformance metrics.
+Since constable presented a micro-architecture-based approach in modern pipelines in order to ensure the correct program execution while reducing redundant load instructions marked as global stable load as to improve performance.
 # Clarifications
 >All the **traces** used are from CRC2, DPC3, where -o3 optimization is used when compiling these benchmarks.
 Also, **Constable** paper also showed the existence of global stable loads in off-the-shelf X86 binaries after -o3 optimization.